Ipouyall/Omega-Regular-Stoch-Cert/Documents/output_format.md

 # System's output format

-At the end, the system would output **UNSAT** if there is no certificate, and **SAT + Model** if there is a certificate.
+At the end of execution, the system produces one of the following two outputs:

+- **`UNSAT`** → No certificate exists for the given constraints.
+- **`SAT + Model`** → A certificate is found, and a model is provided.

-The model is a list of assignments to the variables that make the formula true, where each value presented in preorder format.
+The **model** consists of a list of variable assignments that satisfy the constraints.
+Each concrete value is represented in **preorder format**.

 ## Output format

-An example of a model is as below:
+A typical model output from the system (for a verification example) looks as follows:

 ```text
 + Polyhorn solver completed.